Geography of Nova Scotia: Geography/Industry

 In the Eastern Shore of Nova Scotia, the forests grow close to the water.
 A sawmill was constructed in Sheet Harbour around the year 1921, at the head of the Northwest Arm.
 In 1971, the sawmill was destroyed by Hurricane Beth.
 It was never rebuilt.

 South Shore

 Lunenburg County's population is about 48,000, of which about 6000 people are Acadian.
 Many others are related to the first German settlers.
 It is known for its shipbuilding industry.
-It is also becoming a tourist destination.
-The Bluenose was built here - the boat that appears on the Canadian dime.
-Highliner Foods has a production facility in Lunenburg.

 Mahone Bay has three churches – Trinity United, St. John Lutheran and St. James Anglican – which have stood by the head of the harbour for over one hundred years.
 The word "Mahone" derives from Mahone, the French word for the private ships that sailed by the shore of the Mahone Bay.

-Oak Island, also in Mahone, is believed to have treasures buried in it.

 Peggys Cove is a small community known for its rocky shore and lighthouses, one of which serves as a Canada Post office during the summer.
 It is also the location of the Swissair Flight 111 memorial and a sculpture by the resident William E. deGarthe which serves as a monument to Nova Scotian fishermen.